DoNOF/DoNOF-Documentation/docs/input.rst

 Options for the orbital optimization program (ID method)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fore more info and computational details see section 3 in arXiv:2004.xxxxx [physics.chem-ph] by Piris and Mitxelena
+For more info and computational details see section 3 in arXiv:2004.xxxxx [physics.chem-ph] by Piris and Mitxelena

 NOPTORB:             Number of the optimized orbitals